 Chew the fat

 Aren’t those idle conversations by the coffee machine lovely?
 You know, the ones where you might be talking to your colleagues about what’s going on in their lives.
-Nothing too serious- just getting to know someone.
-Is so, you may enjoy “chewing the fat” with people.
+Nothing too serious — just getting to know someone.
+If so, you may enjoy chewing the fat with people.

 Take some time to chew the fat with your officemates and get to know someone new this week!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and is always all ears!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is always all ears!